JethinReddy/DL_FinalProject/README.md

  Project Overview

-This project aims to develop a deep learning model that can accurately detect and classify human emotions from facial images.
-The model will be built using Convolutional Neural Networks (CNN) and trained on a well-known facial emotion dataset.
-The ultimate goal is to create a system that can recognize emotions such as happiness, sadness, anger, and surprise based on facial expressions, with potential applications in fields like human-computer interaction, sentiment analysis, and surveillance systems.
+TThis project successfully developed a deep learning model that can accurately detect and classify human emotions from facial images.
+Using a Convolutional Neural Network (CNN), the system was trained to recognize seven distinct emotions based on facial expressions.
+The final application allows users to upload facial images and receive real-time emotion detection results, demonstrating potential applications in fields like human-computer interaction, sentiment analysis, and surveillance systems

  Problem Statement

-Recognizing human emotions accurately is critical for various applications like automated customer service, surveillance systems, and even assistive technology for people with communication challenges.
-Traditional methods of emotion detection are either rule-based or heuristic, limiting their accuracy and generalization capability across diverse populations.
-A deep learning-based approach provides the opportunity to improve accuracy and adaptability in recognizing a wide range of human emotions by learning directly from raw data.
+Accurately recognizing human emotions is critical for applications such as automated customer service, surveillance systems, and assistive technology for individuals with communication challenges.
+Traditional methods of emotion detection are often rule-based or heuristic, limiting their accuracy and generalizability.
+This project leverages deep learning to improve accuracy and adaptability in recognizing a wide range of human emotions directly from raw image data.

  Project Objectives
-The primary objectives of this project are as follows:
+The primary objectives of this project were:

-1. To develop a deep learning model using CNN that can recognize human emotions based on facial expressions.
+Develop a Deep Learning Model: Build a CNN capable of recognizing human emotions based on facial expressions.

+Achieved: A CNN was developed and trained successfully.
-2. To train and validate the model on the FER-2013 dataset and evaluate its performance on different emotions.
+Train and Validate on the FER-2013 Dataset: Train the model on facial expression data and evaluate its performance.

+Achieved: The FER-2013 dataset was used to train and validate the model.
-3. To explore techniques like data augmentation and transfer learning to improve model accuracy and generalization.
+Explore Techniques for Improvement: Apply data augmentation and transfer learning to enhance model performance.

-4. To deploy the model in a simple application that can classify emotions from new images in real-time.
+Partially Achieved: Data augmentation and transfer learning were discussed but not implemented.
+Deploy the Model: Create an application for real-time emotion classification.
+Achieved: A Flask-based application was deployed for real-time emotion detection.

  Scope